Should Bedroom Door Be Closed With Air Purifier?

 Closing the bedroom door at night can provide an extra layer of safety, particularly if you have young children or pets.
 It helps keep them contained within your bedroom, reducing the risk of accidents or wandering during the night.
 Additionally, it can prevent pets from sleeping on your bed if you prefer them to have their own sleeping space.

-See also When Would You Need An Air Purifier?
+See also What To Avoid When Buying An Air Purifier?

 Potential Drawbacks of Closing the Bedroom Door